SumitsHub/learn-js-testing/README.md

 ### Writing Good Tests
 - Follow AAA Pattern
 - Only test one thing at a time
-- Focus on the essance of a test when arranging
+- Focus on the essence of a test when arranging
 - Keep your number of assertions ('expects') low